-In 2009, in addition to ongoing programs and initiatives to meet its 20 percent HUB spending goal, the Supplier Diversity team will focus on initiatives including:
+In 2010, in addition to ongoing programs and initiatives to meet its 20 percent HUB spending goal, the Supplier Diversity team will focus on initiatives including:

-- Developing more opportunities for diverse suppliers in one of the company's top corporate initiatives-the build out of our U-Verse product.
-U-Verse, in its phased roll-outs, is enabling AT&T customers to access integrated digital TV, super high-speed broadband access, and voice over IP (Internet Protocol) services via a new fiber-rich network. - Growing diversity and inclusion in the professional services areas such as legal, financial services and also in advertising.
-These purchasing areas have large spend in most corporations, yet little diversity, and therefore present great opportunity for HUB participation.

-AT&T will continue working to grow supplier diversity globally with our EMS Supplier Diversity Forums.
+- Continuing our initiatives to develop more opportunities for diverse suppliers in the company's top corporate initiatives-the wireless area and the build-out of our U-Verse product.
+Wireless and Data Communications continues to be a telecom growth area, generating increased spending for equipment as well as network enhancements.
+U-Verse, in its phased roll-outs, is enabling AT&T customers to access integrated digital TV, super high-speed broadband access, and voice over IP (Internet Protocol) services via a new fiber-rich network. - Completing our Women of Color Businesses Growth Initiative, providing the second half of the training program for our women business owner protégés, including the completion of quality certification training. - AT&T will continue to grow supplier diversity globally with our EMS Supplier Diversity Forums.
 These forums have helped present the supplier diversity business case to several leading global manufacturers-OEMS and EMSs companies within the communications supply chain.
-As outsourcing and offshoring manufacturing has grown, some local supplier diversity solutions have been displaced.
-AT&T will work within several collaborative efforts, like the NMSDC Telecommunications Industry Group, to turn the tide on lost HUB opportunities.

-AT&T is also working toward greater representation of HUB enterprises in the vast wireless supply chain.
-In 2008, AT&T trained several of our Mobility prime suppliers on our supplier diversity initiatives and has solicited their participation in growing contracting opportunities for minority and women owned businesses.
+As more manufacturing corporations embrace supplier diversity, more contracting opportunities will be available for HUB firms to explore. - AT&T will continue to strive for greater representation of HUB enterprises in the professional services areas, such as legal, financial services and advertising.
+AT&T has already increased its efforts to educate and inform its prime suppliers in the advertising area, and has solicited their participation in enhancing contracting opportunities for minority and women owned businesses.